[Tsuruoka City, Yamagata Prefecture] Tsuruoka City is home to four national hot spring resorts

 Tsuruoka's hot spring inns boast a variety of cuisines that will satisfy everyone

-The attractions of Yutagawa Onsen, Yunohama Onsen, Yura Onsen, and Atsumi Onsen are the hot springs and the relaxing environment , but another feature common to all four hot spring resorts is the excellent cuisine, which uses the finest ingredients such as traditional Tsuruoka vegetables, seafood from the Sea of Japan, and Yamagata beef.
+The appeal of Yudagawa Onsen, Yunohama Onsen, Yura Onsen, and Atsumi Onsen lies in their hot springs and relaxing environment, but another characteristic common to all four hot spring resorts is the superb cuisine using the finest ingredients, such as traditional Tsuruoka vegetables, seafood from the Sea of Japan, and Yamagata beef.

 Other articles